velopert/bitimulate/README.md

 # bitimulate

-> This service is now available at https://bitimulate.com/
+> Bitimulate is closed; the service is not available anymore.

 ## About